 At the end, chicken should soak up most of the sauces, and is infused with the lovely flavors of white wine, rosemary and garlic.
 It should not be swimming in the sauce.

-I like to garnish with some fresh parley to finish it off!
+I like to garnish the rosemary chicken breasts with some fresh parsley to finish it off!

 How to serve this